Arrow Back

 But it wasn’t until a couple of years later that he met one of his partners and they decided to take the leap of finally launching their own fintech business.

-“Both, my partner and I have a passion for entrepreneurship.
-And more importantly, we have a huge passion for helping other people and making the world and our country a better place.
 So, after stumbling upon a few reports on the potential societal opportunities of fintech, we decided to launch our own fintech product and startup with financial inclusion at its heart.
 Thus, in a matter of a couple of months, we started to work towards launching Monfin — a new generation banking offering for individual and business customers”.

 Why Monfin failed